TheMaster1127/Minecraft-in-AHK/README.md

-This project is a Minecraft-inspired game developed in AutoHotkey.
+This project is a Minecraft-inspired game developed in AutoHotkey v1.1.

 Work in progress